 You will also have the chance to be creative when you produce your own marketing campaign.
 This allows you the opportunity to put into practice all of the skills and knowledge you have learned and how to influence others.
 You will learn how to use specialist software to create your own marketing campaign using DSLR’s, Adobe Photoshop and InDesign.
 Your campaign might involve you creating billboards, posters, websites, trailers and interviews using our TV and Photography studio if required.

 Media Studies combines theoretical and practical study.
 You will study the theoretical parts of the course in a classroom environment incorporating a range of dynamic learning activities.
 You will experience a range of activities including: Individual, paired and group work, creative interpretation and imaginative production skills.
 There are many opportunities to take your learning beyond the classroom and attend a variety of enrichment activities to develop your understanding of media practices such as the Into Film Festival, Tyneside Cinema film making day, BBFC guest speakers, BBC tour, university events and more.

 Where could this course take you?

-Previous students who have successfully completed an A-Level in Media Studies have gone on to study a range of courses including Broadcast Journalism, Magazine Journalism and Media Production.
+Previous students who have successfully completed an A-Level in Media Studies have gone on to study a range of courses due to their excellent transferable skills including Broadcast Journalism, Magazine Journalism and Media Production but you are not limited to a career just within media.
 This course can prepare you for a career in media production, teaching, lecturing, research, journalism, marketing and advertising.